charliecalvert/CloudNotes/Prog270/Week04.md

 to see that I needed to include this information in the header, but it fixed a bug when I included it.
 I'll try to get more information by class time.)

+When you are done, do one of two things:

+- Add your code to your GitHub repository, and submit a link to your repository.
+- Add your code to zip file, and submit the zip file.

 Working with Files and Directories in Git
 -----------------------------------------